pubnub/go-metrics-statsd/README.md

 ## Intro
-This library is based on the cyberdelia[graphite library](https://github.com/cyberdelia/go-metrics-graphite) just modifying the wireformat for statsd
+This library is based on the cyberdelia [graphite library](https://github.com/cyberdelia/go-metrics-graphite) just modifying the wireformat for statsd

 This is a reporter for the [go-metrics](https://github.com/rcrowley/go-metrics) library which will post the metrics to Statsd.
 It was originally part of the